 Bye-bye waste – straight to the bin

-Every year, 360 kilos of waste per person is thrown away in the Netherlands.
+Every year, 360 kilos of waste per person is thrown away in the USA.
 That is very much and not always necessary.

 Not only the production and use of these unsustainable products generate a lot of waste, transport, and distribution also generate a lot of extra waste.
 That is why we think, that can be done differently.